What No One Tells You Before You Start Courses at WUR

 - Students also sometimes choose to directly appear for the resit exams instead of taking it at the end of the period if they fall short of time to prepare.

 - The flexibility of choosing what you want to study is in your hands.
 You can always give it a try.
-Do not underestimate your potential till you try it for yourself.
+Do not underestimate your potential until you try it for yourself.

 - The courses that seem the hardest are the ones you learn the most from.
 Of course about the subject but more about yourself.